-- A minimum of 18 credit hours in Marine Biology (MARI) courses at the 2000 level or higher.
+- A minimum of 18 and a maximum of 36 credit hours in Marine Biology (MARI) courses at the 2000 level or higher.

 Minor in Mathematics

 A Minor in Mathematics is available to all students in a 120 credit hour degree programme other than Mathematics within the College of Arts and Science.
 The Minor is also available to students in some other Faculties (please consult the appropriate section for your Faculty in the Undergraduate calendar).